 Can I install a fence myself?

 In short, it's best to get a professional in to install your garden fence ideas.
-'Installing a fence requires skill, care, knowledge about the ground conditions, product insight and attention to detail and safety,' explains Leigh Barnes of Jacksons Fencing.
-'Poorly installed fencing can result in a lack of security and stability, especially when the weather turns for the worse.'
+'Installing a fence requires skill, care, knowledge about the ground conditions, product insight, and attention to detail and safety,' explains Leigh Barnes of Jacksons Fencing.
+'Poorly installed fencing can result in a lack of security and stability, especially when the weather turns for the worse.

 'It could even lead to problems with your neighbors and your local council if poorly or improperly installed.
 We would recommend, if you are installing fencing yourself without the use of a professional, to research advice on boundary disputes.'
 Leigh also suggests to look into common garden boundary permissions and laws when installing fencing, gates, or garden decking.
-One of the benefits of hiring a professional fence installer is that they will already know the laws, best practice and how to appropriately install the system, he explains.
+One of the benefits of hiring a professional fence installer is that they will already know the laws, best practice, and how to appropriately install the system, he explains.

 However, if you're feeling confident, or are looking to replace a single panel or two, then our guide on how to install fence panels is a good place to start.

-What type of fence lasts the longest?
+What fence lasts the longest?

 'Depending on the end function the fence may serve, there are several fence materials available,' says Leigh Barnes of Jacksons Fencing.
 'They all serve different purposes and so you may feel overwhelmed with options.
 As you compare wood fences, vinyl fences, wrought iron fences, and more, it's important to think about longevity and what your requirements from the fence really are.
 This will help you find the best investment for your short-term and long-term goals.'